 This is one of my all time favorite vegan treats for the holidays!

 This gluten-free vegan red velvet cake contains a few unusual ingredients but don’t worry, I’ll talk you through them:

 - Buckwheat flour.
+I like this brand.

 - Rice flour.
 This is a fairly dense flour that helps the cake hold its structure.